hem12846/dotfiles/README.md

-my progect is to open my rice
+my project is to open my rice